tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

     - It provides a resilient and reliable migration pipeline that requires minimal user involvement during the overall migration process.
     - It is recommended for large (in terms of number and size of databases) migrations – DMS can migrate databases at scale.

-    Microsoft's Data Migration Assistant can be used to upgrade the SQL Server Data Warehouse.
+    Microsoft's Data Migration Assistant can be used to upgrade the SQL Server data warehouse.
 That tool can not only upgrade the data and schema in the database, but the SSIS database (if there is one), SQL Logins, SQL Agent Jobs, and SSIS packages.

     SQL Server Migration Assistant supports complete migration from Oracle, MySQL, SAP, ASE, DB2, and Access to SQL Server 2008+ and Azure SQL Database.
 This allows users to convert a database schema to a Microsoft SQL Server schema, upload the schema, and then migrate data to the target SQL Server.